 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-Doug Gollin holds an AB degree from Harvard University and an MA from Yale University.
+Professor Gollin holds an AB degree from Harvard University and an MA in international relations from Yale University.
 He received his PhD in economics from the University of Minnesota in 1996.